metthal/mkv_master/README.md

 ```
 mkvm() {
-	docker run --rm --user $(id -u):$(id -g) -v "$(realpath .):/opt" metthal/mkv_master mkv_master "$@"
+	docker run --rm --user $(id -u):$(id -g) -v $(realpath .):/opt -w /opt metthal/mkv_master "$@"
 }
 ```

-Script `mkv_master` sets the current working directory to `/opt` and this one-liner mounts your current directory to `/opt` inside Docker container.
-So you can refer to files in your current directory inside the Docker container with the same relative paths.
-Just run
+It starts a new container (which is deleted automatically as it terminates) with working directory set to `/opt`.
+Current directory is mounted as volume to the path `/opt` so all the files that are available in your current directory are available in the container.

+Run `mkvm` to see how to use the `mkvm` script.

 ```
 mkvm --help
 ```

-to see how to use the `mkv_master` script.

 ## Disclaimer

-Do what you want with this project.
+This is just a personal project for my own use that I decided to share here.
+Do what you want with this project (that does not violate the license).
 Improvements in form of pull requests are appreciated.
 New features are all DIY.